 The Complete Guide To Everything You Need To Know About Hina Luna

-The past year and a half has reminded me the importance of saying “yes” to fewer things in order to do the things I do better.
+These past years have reminded me the importance of saying “yes” to fewer things in order to do the things I do better.
 Did I lose you already?
 In other words, when I resist over committing to too many things, I am more able to be present and pour my all into a select few commitments.

 For some context, occasionally I step away from social media for a while to focus my energy into preparing the shop for its next chapter.
 While perhaps not a savvy move for satiating the appetite of the algorithm, it’s been absolutely necessary for me to be able to tend to all of the little details of the shop before a release or to gain some new creative insight or perspective.